 Technology is an important component of daily life and as such, Ben Lippen School strives to provide the most innovative and comprehensive course offerings to our students.
 We want to prepare our students not only for life after high school but for careers in specific technology fields.
-Beginning in the 2019-20 school year, Ben Lippen School will be expanding robotics to the middle school grades.
-Lego Mindstorm EV3 will be part of the technology curriculum which will integrate basic skills of innovation and engineering.
-We plan to have a middle school team competing in FIRST ROBOTICS COMPETITION similar to our high school robotics team.
+Beginning in the 2019-20 school year, Ben Lippen School expanded robotics into the middle school.
+Lego Mindstorm EV3 is part of the technology curriculum which integrates basic skills of innovation and engineering.
+In the near future, we hope to have a middle school team competing in FIRST® ROBOTICS COMPETITION similar to our high school robotics team.
 We will also have EV3’s in the High School as well as VEX and TETRIX systems.
 We aspire to challenge our students and motivate them to be innovative and resourceful.
 The curriculum goes beyond what is required for competition to cover electronics, drafting, 3-D modeling, and 3-D printing.
 Students learn computer networking and programming for several different platforms, including Arduino and Raspberry Pi, as they create challenging and fun projects.

-Falcon Force 9121, Ben Lippen’s competition robotics team, competes in FIRST Tech Challenge.
+Falcon Force 9121, Ben Lippen’s competition robotics team, competes in FIRST® Tech Challenge.
 In this cumulative annual competition, teams made up of students in grades 7 through 12 design, build, and program robots which then compete in a head-to-head challenge to accomplish specific tasks.
 Each match is played with an alliance team.
-Their combined scores vs the other alliance’s score determine the winner.
+Their combined scores vs the other alliances’ scores determine the winner.
 This year, the robotics team is the biggest to date and they have done a phenomenal job at ensuring that Ben Lippen School competes at the highest level with character and excellence.
-Click below to read about the successes of Ben Lippen’s robotics team during the 2018-19 school year.
+Click below to read about the successes of Ben Lippen’s robotics team during the 2019-20 school year.

 Follow Ben Lippen’s Robotics team on Instagram at https://www.instagram.com/ftc.9121/ to stay in the know!